ad1grzs/adriagarces.github.io/abps.md

 leads to complex collective behaviors and patterns, making them a crucial focus in studying non-equilibrium sys- tems and their applications in diverse fields, from biology to materials science and robotics.

-ABPs can be modelled using Langevin equations with both translational and rotational noise the following way, $\theta$
+ABPs can be modelled using Langevin equations with both translational and rotational noise the following way, $$\theta$$

 [Home](./)